llimllib/obsidian-archive/blog/2024/03/How I use git worktrees.md

 ## Project structure

-When I create or clone a project, I create a project directory and then clone out the `main` branch into a subfolder of the project directory.
+When I create or clone a project, I create a project directory and then clone the `main` branch into a subfolder of that directory.

-If I were working on a weather app, the directory structure after this would look like:
+If I were working on a weather app, the directory structure after this might look like:

 ![[Pasted image 20240305155055.png]]